mark-obeirne/boardgameempire/README.md

 The testing process, issues encountered, and any known issues can be found in the [testing.md](https://github.com/mark-obeirne/boardgameempire/blob/master/testing.md) file.

 ## Meeting User Expectations

+> As a newcomer to boardgames, I would like to be able to have easy access to relevant information about a product so that I can easily determine if it is something that would be of interest to me.

+In order to give users as much information as possible, in an interesting way, each product page features a details tab that includes information such as how many players it is suitable for, how long a game typically takes, and what age group it is suitable for.
+We have also included YouTube videos so that customers get to see the game being played and enjoyed, which may help them gauge how it will go down in their group.

+> As someone with a growing collection of boardgames, I would like to be able to discover new boardgames without having to do research across a number of websites, so that I can grow my collection further.

+For customers who know what they are looking for, we offer a search feature.
+For those who are more open to suggestion, we offer a random game button, cast a spotlight on a game of the month, and typically feature publishers, designers, or interesting products in the homepage slider.

+> As a boardgame enthusiast, I would like to be able to add boardgames to a wishlist, so that I can plan my purchases and keep an eye out for bargains.

+A wishlist was a fundamental offering as part of the site.
+This is something that we have not seen very frequently, but always appreciate when it is offered.
+Our wishlist shows the product's current price, so bargin hunters can keep an eye out for a deal, and it is very convenient to add or remove products.

+#### Site Owners
+> As a business,  we would like to offer a loyalty scheme so that people are more likely to return to make a purchase in the future.

+We felt it was important to offer customers an added incentive to return as some online retailers (such as Amazon) can be difficult to compete with on price alone.
+Our loyalty points program is mentioned across the site, whether a user is logged in or not, and offers customers a discount on future purchases.

+> As the site owner, we would like to make it easy for customers to find a product that interests them, regardless of their familiarity.

+As mentioned previously, we offer a number of ways for customers to find products, whether that's by searching, browsing, or taking a journey of discovery.

+> As a business, we would like to showcase boardgames in their best light - being played - so that we can share the joy of tabletop gaming with customers.

+One of the ways that we got friends into some newer boardgames was through the use of YouTube videos.
+Not only can this showcase how fun a game is, but it gives people an introduction to rules, mechanics, and strategies at their own pace rather than having to take everything in on the night.
+There is now a wealth of content on YouTube dedicated to the playing of games, so we tapped into this on each product detail card to show our products in action.

 ## Deployment
 ### Local Deployment